madebysimon/OPUS/edX/index.md

 Distinguishing yourself by clinging onto knowledge and mystifying your craft should no longer be a thing throughout this century.
 And by working behind closed doors, you miss out on a lot of valuable feedback. read more

----

-To avoid hits in plagiarism software make sure to include the primary sources (see footnotes) and quote the article.

----

-# About EdX
+# About
-Maia edX is a curated knowledgebase on all things psychology made available to the public by Maia Health.
-Freely accessible for the good of everybody.
+Psychnotes is a curated knowledgebase on all things psychology made available to the public, freely accessible for the good of everybody.

 <div class="code-example" markdown="1">
 Achtung!
 Inhalte dieser Seite ersetzen weder Einschätzung noch Therapie durch qualifiziertes Fachpersonal.
 Auch handelt es sich nicht um klinische Leitlinien.